nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - `INDEX` refers to the index number of the tasks shown in the most recent listing.<br><br>
 > - Once a task is marked as done, it will be removed from the task list and added to the done list.<br><br>
 > - View the done list with the command `done` without any index specified.
+> - Unmark a done task in the done list and it will return to the previous list.

 <br>